-OET Reading tips: How to detect the meaning of an unfamiliar word/phrase
+OET Reading Tips: Detect the meaning of an unfamiliar word/phrase

 + Bonus practice test

-In other cases, however, it is of great importance that we are able to make sense of initially unfamiliar vocabulary because: (a) that vocabulary will help us make sense of an overall idea which we need to understand in order to answer one of the questions and/or (b) a question in the test itself focusses specifically on the understanding of unfamiliar vocabulary.
+In other cases, however, it is of great importance that we are able to make sense of unfamiliar vocabulary.
+Because: (a) that vocabulary will help us make sense of an overall idea which we need to understand to answer one of the questions.
+And/or (b) a question in the test itself focusses specifically on the understanding of unfamiliar vocabulary.

 1. Try to work out the function

 When trying to work out the meaning of an unfamiliar word or phrase.
 The first thing that we need to do is to try to relate it to the wider sentence.
 One way of doing this is to try to detect its function; for example, is it operating as a subject or object?
 Or might it be a verb or complement?

 Let’s have a look at an example sentence from an OET practice test where we have to work out the meaning of the phrase “by no means the be-all and end-all”:

 “But adenosine levels are by no means the be-all and end-all of sleep deprivation’s effects on the brain or the body”